+Sir Aaron folded his arms.
 "Well, that deals with that.
 What happens next?"

-"Shush, this is serious.
-We might be in here for months or years with nothing to entertain ourselves."
+"This is serious!"
+Sir Aaron said.
+"We could be stuck in here for months or years with nothing to entertain ourselves!"

-"See if you can get my old friend Lucario as well.
-We need four for a good game."
+"Can you get Lucario?"
+Sir Aaron asked.
+"We need four for a good game."

 So, yes.
 Time travel.